carsongee/drone-poetry/README.md

 # drone-poetry

-Drone plugin for running poetry commands on CI.
+Drone plugin for running [python-poetry](https://python-poetry.org) commands on CI.

 This plugin attempts to enable you to run arbitrary poetry commands within a container that has recent versions of poetry and Python